+The International Conference on Live Coding 2016 (ICLC 2016) is being hosted by McMaster University in Hamilton, Ontario, Canada (see "Travel"), with support from the Social Sciences and Humanities Research Council of Canada and the Faculty of Humanities at McMaster, as well as many other individuals and organizations (see "Team").
 Live coding performances during ICLC 2016 will take place at a diverse selection of venues both on the McMaster University campus and in downtown Hamilton.
 Some performance sessions will take place in McMaster’s LIVELab, a research centre and performance space that includes an active acoustics system, a large multi-channel speaker array addressed via network audio, a video wall and a Disklavier piano.
 The conference has been timed to coincide with Hamilton’s monthly art crawl and will involve collaboration with a number of local arts organizations.
-The final event of the conference will be an algorave at Hamilton’s Spice Factory.
+The final event of the conference will be an algorave at Hamilton’s Spice Factory (see "Schedule").

 - 30th June 2016 - camera-ready deadline for proceedings

 - 22nd July 2016 - conference registration opens

 - 29th August 2016 - general conference registration closes

 - 29th August 2016 - deadline for late-breaking submission of posters/demos and art crawl performances (see "Calls")